Particular/Workshop.NServiceBus/exercises/07/readme.md

 ### Step 3

-- In the file system, make a copy of the `Billing` endpoint.
+- On the file system, make a copy of the `Billing` endpoint.
   - Conveniently, on the file system the folder is already named `Billing.Regular`.
   - The new folder should be named `Billing.Strategic`.
 - In Visual Studio first rename the current `Billing` project to `Billing.Regular`.